 The XDAAC archives designated data products and distributes them to users.
 Some products will be created for distribution through an on-demand processing system and are subject to the same delivery requirements as products that are stored in the archive.
 The XDAAC distributes data electronically over designated Mission Support Networks and Science Support Networks as defined in the Networks Interface documentation (ICD between EOS Networks and EOSDIS Elements (423-ICD-002).
 Electronic data transmission must comply with all applicable NASA security standards.

 2.3.2 Data Archive

 - The XDS shall store all designated data products in an online primary archive system or create products on demand.
 The XDAAC shall assure that products generated on demand (virtual products) are identical to the corresponding standard products that would otherwise be archived, having undergone initial and periodic ongoing operational and scientific quality assessment.
-Designated products will be established by the ESDIS Project for each XDAAC and listed in a separate document to be provided to the ESDIS project by the XDAAC.
+Designated products will be established by ESDIS for each XDAAC and listed in a separate document to be provided to ESDIS by the XDAAC.